learn-co-curriculum/dsc-multicollinearity-of-features-lab/README.md

 ```

 ## Summary
 Good job!
-You've now edited the Boston Housing data so highly correlated variables are removed.
+You got some hands-on practice creating and interpreting a scatter matrix and correlation matrix to identify if variables are collinear in the Boston Housing data set.
+You also edited the Boston Housing data set so highly correlated variables are removed.